The Four Noble Truths

 3. The cessationnirodha of suffering (Nibbāna).

-Understand that liberation from suffering is possible through the complete fading and cessation of craving.
+Know liberation is possible via cessation of craving.

 4. The pathmagga for the cessation of suffering (The Noble Eightfold Path).

-Engage with the Eightfold Path as the practical method to uproot craving and realize cessation.
+Engage the Eightfold Path to uproot craving & realize cessation.

 The Noble Eightfold Path